LastPass vs. KeePass 2025: Is Local Data Hosting Safer?

 (Independent audits, EU-FOSSA 1, EU-FOSSA 2)

 LastPass stores your password vault on its cloud servers.
-Before any data is sent to LastPass’s servers, it encrypts your data on your device as per its zero-knowledge policy.
-This way, LastPass only receives encrypted data that is unreadable — even to its staff.
+Before data is sent to LastPass’s servers, it encrypts it on your device as per its zero-knowledge policy.
+This way, LastPass receives encrypted data that is unreadable — even to its staff.
 The only way to decrypt the encrypted data is by using your master password.

-KeePass stores all of your data locally on your device rather than uploading it to a company-managed cloud server (though you can connect it to third-party cloud services like Amazon SES, Google Drive, and others).
+KeePass has a different approach altogether: it stores all of your data locally on your device rather than uploading it to a company-managed cloud server (though you can connect it to third-party cloud services like Amazon SES, Google Drive, and others).
 This means that there’s no single cloud server hosting the databases of all KeePass users — mitigating the risks associated with cyber attacks and data breaches.

 If you forget your master password, LastPass offers multiple account recovery options — more than most competitors.
 These include one-time recovery passwords, SMS recovery, and mobile account recovery using biometric verification.

-Security & Data Privacy — Keypass Stores Your Data Locally
+Security & Data Privacy — KeePass Stores Your Data Locally

 With KeePass, you don’t get any account recovery options.
 This means that if you forget your master password, there’s no way for you to regain access to your database.
 The lack of account recovery is good for security, but it can be inconvenient because you’ll have to reset all of your passwords and create a new KeePass account if you can’t log in.

-Security & Data Privacy — Keypass Stores Your Data Locally
+Security & Data Privacy — KeePass Stores Your Data Locally

 KeePass is also an open-source password manager, which makes it very trustworthy and highly secure — it has undergone independent audits from many security researchers verifying its safety.